xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 -   constantly track things, move deadlines appropriately, be on top of things - you'll come to find out that you'll be setting a deadline and it will be way overdue and then you'll have to set a deadline anew and do that because it helps you know where you are and where you need to at all times
 -   be agile, especially in the beginning.
 Find what's good for you.
 Understand _why_ it's good for you - purposely talking in a loose frame and giving general comments, self-reflection is the most important thing

-bridge: exploring a path that you might later on decide that you won't follow, playing with the design, the structure, being bold
+bridge: exploring a path that you might later on decide that you won't follow, playing with the design, the structure, being bold.
+You have time, you can afford to make mistakes

 ---
 **Calm down**